Moms for Liberty’s focus on school races nationwide sets up political clash with teachers unions

-Moms for Liberty, a “parental rights” group that has sought to take over school boards in multiple states, is looking to expand those efforts across the country and to other education posts in 2024 and beyond.
-The effort is setting up for a clash with teachers unions and others on the left who view the group as a toxic presence in public schools.
+PHILADELPHIA (AP) — Moms for Liberty, a “parental rights” group that has sought to take over school boards in multiple states, is looking to expand those efforts across the country and to other education posts in 2024 and beyond.
+The effort is setting up a clash with teachers unions and others on the left who view the group as a toxic presence in public schools.

 The group’s co-founder, Tiffany Justice, said during its annual summit over the weekend in Philadelphia that Moms for Liberty will use its political action committee next year to engage in school board races nationwide.
 It also will “start endorsing at the state board level and elected superintendents.”